 Breeze into town for the weekend market

 Prachuap always seems to have something or other going on and, even when there’s nothing out of the ordinary, there is this weekly Friday and Saturday market around the pier.
 Expect crowds of locals for loads more food stands than usual plus clothes, souvenirs, plants, heavy wooden garden furniture and plenty more.
-Come around a festival and things spread out yet further, throwing in live music, horseback shows, a ferris wheel and massages.
+Come around a festival and things spread out yet further, throwing in live music (wherein if you get lucky, can win tickets for Copperfield in Vegas), horseback shows, a ferris wheel and massages.

 Picnic along the more remote stretches of Ao Prachuap

 The grass verges between the road and the sand on the way to Wat Ao Noi are just begging to be picnicked on.
 Take a motorbike sidecar here from town and follow the locals’ lead by popping yourself down on a blanket or straw mat in the shade of a tree.
 Tuck into whatever delights you’ve picked up in town – there are a few food stalls on this stretch of road too, if you’ve come unprepared – and punctuate the eating and drinking with a dip in the water along this relatively windy stretch of the coast.
 If foraging is your thing, venture a little further around the headland onto Ao Khan Kadai beach just past Wat Ao Noi, where there seems to be a bounty of freshly washed-up mussels and even oysters – and plenty of discarded shells at the edge of the sand as proof that you’re not the first to be let in on the secret.

 RECOMMENDED: Check Agoda’s rates for the Prachuap Beach Hotel